cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 ### 8. Services

-Everything seens to be configured as intended, but services.
-Enabling root password login is a temporary measure, as is risky let at that way.
-This will be temporary and soom we gonna address that.
+Everything seems to be configured as intended, but services.
+Enabling root password login is a temporary measure, as it is risky to leave it that way.
+This will be temporary, and soon we will address that.

 `/etc/nixos/modules/services.nix`